Evaneos/front-config/README.md

 - singleQuote: true
   We think doubleQuote might be (just a bit) better, but it would generate a lot of changes, so not worth it.

+What's important is for every project to have prettier enabled.
+It doesn't really matter if some projects have little changes over it (eg: printWidth being defaulted to 80);

+About printWidth :
+> It is not the hard upper allowed line length limit.
+It is a way to say to Prettier roughly how long you’d like lines to be.
+Prettier will make both shorter and longer lines, but generally strive to meet the specified printWidth.

 ### TSconfig

-[tsconfig.json](packages/eslint-config/tsconfig.json) is mandatory for a TypeScript project to work.
+[tsconfig.json](packages/typescript-config/tsconfig.json) is mandatory for a TypeScript project to work.
 Some of its config is project specific, but we can share most ot the `compilerOptions` configs, and so we chose to override some of the defaults :

 `compilerOptions.target` is set to `es6` because TSC transpiles poorly to ES5,